La Orotava Hotels

 - Casa del Turista

 - Iglesia de Nuestra Senora de la Concepcion

 - Dragon trees

-La Orotava is on the north coast of Tenerife close to Puerto de la Cruz. which has an attractive old centre and an excellent lido.
+La Orotava is close to Puerto de la Cruz. which has an attractive old centre and an excellent lido.

 It is worth taking time off from the beaches to explore the beautiful Park Teide dominated by Spain's third tallest mountain, Mount Teide.